CCL-KULeuven/textlens/readme.md

 # Textlens (1.0.0)

 A digital text analysis dashboard, a fork based on instituutnederlandsetaal/galahad.
+Hosted by the Dutch Language Institute at: http://portal.clarin.ivdnt.org/textlens

 ## Goal